We Remember: Canada's Military Engineers

 Corbould, a combat engineer who served 28 years in the Canadian Forces and retired in 2012 as a brigadier-general, completed three tours in Afghanistan.
 While serving there in 2010 and 2011, as deputy commander of Regional Command (South) Headquarters, he worked with 24 Afghan ministries to develop a national reconstruction plan and help bring stability to the country.

-“The key was to let the Afghans lead the reconstruction, giving them support and assistance in getting it done,” says Corbould, who today serves the public in another way—as Alberta’s deputy minister of education.
+“The key was to let the Afghans lead the reconstruction, giving them support and assistance in getting it done,” says Corbould, who today serves the public in another way—as city manager of the City of Edmonton.

 Prior to Afghanistan, Corbould completed tours in Iraq, Kuwait, Bosnia, and East Timor.
 Looking back over the past 100-plus years of Canadian military operations, he notes that the mission of military engineers has not changed considerably—it remains mobility, counter-mobility, and protection of friendly forces.